tarwn/lessthandot-hugo/blogs/content/posts/2014-01-22-the-wordpress-migration-you-probably-didnt-know-about.md

 </div>

 <p>
-  Don&#8217;t get me wrong, if someone else had written something like this and made it available, I totally would have started with theirs.
-In a later blog post, I&#8217;ll post up the code for this plugin in case anyone else finds it helpful down the road (and because I&#8217;m still annoyed by the one we paid for).
+  Don't get me wrong, if someone else had written something like this and made it available, I totally would have started with theirs.
+In a later blog post, I'll post up the code for this plugin in case anyone else finds it helpful down the road (and because I'm still annoyed by the one we paid for).
 </p>

 <h2>